Washington DC Employment Lawyer

 Your employment lawyer in Washington DC can help you determine whether you have a case by looking at three key points: harm, comparable employee situations, and justification.
 First, you’ll need to be able to show that harm has been done to you to prove discrimination has taken place.
 This harm can come in the form of financial harm, physical harm, or emotional harm.

 The easiest way to identify discrimination is by comparing your incident to how other employees in comparable job positions are being treated in your office.
-For example, if you believe that you should’ve been given a promotion and others in your job position received treatment that you were deprived of, this could mean discrimination took place in your employment.
+For example, if you believe that you should’ve been given a promotion and others in your job position received treatment that you were deprived of, this could mean discrimination took place.

 Reach Out to a Washington DC Employment Attorney